Intact Financial: History

-History through
+Predecessor companies (1959-2008)

-The company was founded as the Halifax Fire Insurance Association in 1809.
-In the 1950s, Dutch insurer Nationale-Nederlanden (NN) established itself in Canada by acquiring the Halifax Insurance Company; Dutch immigration to Canada attracted Nationale-Nederlanden to the country.
+The predecessor company to Intact Financial was founded as the Halifax Fire Insurance Association in 1809.
+Offering fire insurance for homes in Halifax, it was later renamed the Halifax Insurance Company.
+In the late 1950s, Dutch insurer Nationale-Nederlanden (NN) expanded into Canada by acquiring the Halifax Insurance Company; Dutch immigration to Canada attracted NN to the country.
+The acquisition was completed in 1959.